Linking coefficients and the Kontsevich integral: Linking coefficients and the Kontsevich integral

 \end{claim} Indeed, these are the values taken by the invariant $\dfrac{1}{k!}(\frac{1}{2}fr)^k$ on both $U_0$ and $U_1$, thus showing that the invariants $\mathcal{L}_S$ and $\ell_S$ do also coincide on $L_0$ when $S$ is diagonal.
 Hence it only remains to prove Claim \ref{claimfinal} to complete the proof.

 \begin{proof}[Proof of Claim \ref{claimfinal}] For simplicity, set $\mathcal{F}_k(K):= \sum_{D \in \mathcal{S}_k} C_K[D]$ for a knot $K$.

 Let us first compute $\mathcal{F}_k(U_0)$.
 We recalled in (\ref{eq:nu}) the computation of $Z(U_0)=\nu$ of \cite{BNGT}.
-Now, given a (disjoint union of) wheel(s) with $k$ univalent vertices attached to $\dessin{0.25cm}{D10}$ in some way, applying recursively the STU relation to get a combination of chord diagrams, as prescribed by $\chi$, produces an alternate sum with $2^k$ terms, where the coefficients add up to zero.
+In this computation, given a (disjoint union of) wheel(s) with $k$ univalent vertices attached to $\dessin{0.25cm}{D10}$ in some way, applying recursively the STU relation to get a combination of chord diagrams, produces an alternate sum with $2^k$ terms, where the coefficients add up to zero.
 This simple observation shows that $\mathcal{F}_k(U_0)=0$.

 We now consider $\mathcal{F}_k(U_1)$.
 It is well-known that $\sqrt{\nu}$ commutes with any chord endpoint in a chord diagram (this is a consequence of the 4T relation).
 This can be used to check that

 where $D_k$ denotes the chord diagram on $\dessin{0.25cm}{D10}$ with $k$ parallel chords and where $\sharp$ is the connected sum of chord diagrams.
 From the above computation of $\mathcal{F}_k(U_0)$, we obtain that the only term contributing to $\mathcal{F}_k(U_1)$ is the degree $k$ diagram $D_k$ arising from $\textrm{exp}_\sharp \frac{1}{2}\dessin{0.5cm}{D11}$.
 Summarizing, we obtain that $\mathcal{F}_k(U_1)=\frac{1}{k!2^k}$. \end{proof}